gisquick/gisquick-doc/index.rst

 platform for publishing geospatial data** in the sense of rapid sharing `QGIS <http://qgis.org>`__ projects on the web.
-The platform consists of QGIS plugin, Django-based server application, QGIS server, and web/mobile clients.
+The platform consists of QGIS plugin, Django-based server application, QGIS server, and web client.
 The clients are designed with a goal to put together minimal set of functions for useful generic responsive web and mobile friendly mapping application.